Why You’ll Love This Twist on a Holiday Classic

 Can I Make them On A Cookie Sheet?

-If you don't have a mini muffin pan on hand, you can make these peanut butter cup cookies on a baking sheet.
-However, you'll need a bit of extra time to chill the dough and ensure they don't spread.
-We'll also be making them a little larger!
+If you don’t have a mini muffin pan on hand, you can make them on a baking sheet just like peanut butter blossoms.
+We’ll also be making them a little larger!

 How to make them on a cookie sheet: Follow the instructions to make the dough.
-Cover and chill dough for 1 hour then scoop them using a small cookie scoop (about 1 heaping Tablespoon) and roll them in sugar.
-Line a baking sheet with parchment paper.
-Bake for 8-10 minutes, until puffed and golden brown.
+Use a small cookie scoop (about 1 heaping Tablespoon) to scoop and roll them in sugar.
+Line a baking sheet with parchment paper or a silicone mat and bake for 8-10 minutes.
 Place the miniature reeses in the baked cookies right out of the oven.

 How to Store and Freeze